Skip to Main Content

 Congaree National Park

 For some of the best views in South Carolina, visit Congaree National Park.
-This park is one of South Carolina’s most unspoiled parks that offers visitors hiking through the swamps, canoe trips down Cedar Creek, and sightseeing through the largest expanse of bottomless hardwood forest.
+This park is one of South Carolina’s most unspoiled parks that offers visitors hiking expeditions through the swamps, canoe trips down Cedar Creek, and sightseeing through the largest expanse of bottomless hardwood forest.

 Magnolia Plantation